Loveth221/MY-DSA-SQL-PROJECT/README.md

 Select * From [dbo].[vw_dbokmsdboord]

----Question 5: KMS incurred the most shipping cost using which shipping method?
+ - Question 5: KMS incurred the most shipping cost using which shipping method?

 Select Top 1